jk106/voiqtest/README.md

 ### Retrofit
 Retrofit allows to create quick, simple and efficient REST clients.
 I created one for the API requests, using POJO's to serialize the responses.
 Since they were coming in JSON format, I used GSON serializer, which is the default setting for Retrofit.
 I would have used the same for the requests, but they were only working with URL-Encoded parameters.

+Though creating the classes for the GSON serializing might seem like overkill for the exercise, I wanted to code it in a way that was scalable for the future, I like to use the separate classes to keep the requests contained in a single package and being able to call them and modify them easily, not fearing that anything else might break in the UI code.
+Keep in mind as well, that some of these POJO's might as well be thought as models, depending on the business logic.

 ### Otto
 Right now, the app only works in portrait orientation, as there were no designs for landscape.
 However, there may be designs for it in the future, so I used an architecture that allowed the developers to add the orientation without concerns about orientation changes.